 Loads invariably shift a little once you get on the road.
 That means your best bet is to stop a few miles down the road to check how your load is secured.
 While this step may sound like an unnecessary delay, you’ll save time and money by preventing the load from coming loose on a highway.
 Stop the truck and check each strap or chain for tightness.
 Be willing to replace or re-secure some of the chains.

-Even for experienced amateurs, backing up can be a challenge.
-Large, rented trucks are not familiar to most drivers, who may not be able to rely on instincts and familiarity to help them get into tight spots.
+Even for experienced amateurs, backing up when renting a flatbed truck can be a challenge.
+Large, rented trucks are not familiar to most driver.
+Most may not be able to rely on instincts and familiarity to help them get into tight spots.
 Your best bet is to treat a long rented truck like a trailer and avoid situations where you need to put it into reverse.
 Such avoidance requires good planning, but it will save time and stress.

-At Del’s Truck Rentals, we have experience with all types of truck and equipment rentals, and we can help you create a safe and successful move no matter what you transport.
+At Del’s Truck Rentals, we have experience with all types of flatbed trucks and equipment rentals.
+We can help you create a safe and successful move no matter what you transport.
 Learn more by calling us today to talk to a moving pro.